myhdl/myhdl/doc/source/manual/intro.rst

 ===============================

 In the previous section, we simulated a design with a single generator and no concurrency.
-On the other hand, real hardware descriptions are typically massively concurrent.
+Real hardware descriptions are typically massively concurrent.
 MyHDL supports this by allowing an arbitrary number of concurrently running generators.